McPringle/komunumo/README.md

 ## About

 You are are community leader? *Komunumo* makes your life a lot easier!
-Eveything you need to run your community in one place, for free! *Komunumo* is an open source community management software which assists you in all tasks managing a community like a user group or a meetup.
+Eveything you need to run your community in one place, for free! *Komunumo* is an open source community manager software which assists you in all tasks managing a community like a user group or a meetup.

 With *Komunumo* you can manage your community members (including self-management), organize events (including registration), send out newsletters, manage your sponsors, and a lot more.